AdesinaMuiz/Personal-Finance-Tracker-Dashboard-Excel-Power-BI-/README.md

 - How does this month compare to last month and by how much?
 - Can I see this by account, by card, by category, or by recipient without rebuilding the view each time?

-Goal: To design and build a finance tracker that answers all of the above in one interactive dashboard, cleaned and modelled properly.
+Goal: To design and build a finance tracker that answers these questions in one interactive dashboard, with the data properly cleaned and modelled for analysis.

 ## Data Disclaimer